New Zealand Symphony Orchestra: Recordings

 The NZSO has recorded several LPs and many CDs, several with internationally known soloists such as Alessandra Marc and Donald McIntyre.
-In the last decade it has sold 500,000 CDs.
+In the decade up to 2007 it sold 500,000 CDs.
 It records at least one CD of New Zealand music each year.
-It has made a number of recordings on the American Koch label and now (2007) records regularly with Naxos.
-The latest recordings are two CDs of music by Jean Sibelius and one CD of music by Einojuhani Rautavaara.
+It has made a number of recordings on the American Koch label and recorded regularly with Naxos including two CDs of music by Jean Sibelius and one CD of music by Einojuhani Rautavaara.

+From 2011 the orchestra collaborated with SOUNZ on the New Zealand Composer Sessions which at its inception in 1998 was known as the NZSO-SOUNZ Readings.
+The NZSO workshopped and played works by emerging and established composers which were then recorded by RNZ.